mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 #### Feature extraction

 Instead of updating the model's weights, we can use the pre-trained model as a feature extractor.
-In this case, we typically remove the final classification layers of the pre-trained model, and feed the remaining layers into a new classifier that is trained on our own data.
+In this case, we typically remove the final classification layers of the pre-trained model and feed the remaining layers into a new classifier that is trained on our own data.
 The pre-trained layers remain completely frozen during training.

 ## Related work